UoaWDCC/aeyb-monitor/README.md

 ## Setup

-1. To install the git submodules, run the following commands:

-    ```sh
-     git submodule init
-     git submodule update
-    ```

-    To update the submodules if there are changes in the future, run `git submodule update --remote`

-2. Make sure to install all the dependencies.
+1. Make sure to install all the dependencies.
 This can be done in the root directory by doing `npm run installAll`

 ## Eslint